-Required numbers of optical fiber amplifiers are shown in Figs. 7(a) and 7(b) for P_1 .
-The result of LT{MLDA} is eliminated since it always utilizes all the optical fiber amplifiers.
+Required numbers of optical fiber amplifiers are shown in Figs. 8(a), 8(b), 9(a) and 9(b).
+In $LT{e-MLDA}$ , unnecessary optical amplifiers are removed.
+The results of $LT{e-MLDA}$ are plotted for traffic volumes under 40.2 Tbps in $P_1$ and 20.5 Tbps in $P_2$ because it can not accommodate traffic volumes beyond 40.2 Tbps and 20.5 Tbps, respectively.
+The result of $LT{MLDA}$ is eliminated since it always utilizes all the optical fiber amplifiers (819 amplifiers).
 Note that the number of optical fiber amplifiers does not always increase as the total traffic volume increases.
-This is because more lightpaths with shorter hops are set up between node-pairs, when total traffic volume is large, than when traffic volume is small, and setting up more lightpaths with shorter hops results in decreasing the number of optical fiber amplifiers.
-In this case, the probability of getting two wavelengths available in the same wave-band becomes larger as the hop count of lightpaths to be set up get larger because of the wavelength continuity constraint.
-We see that LT{MALDA} only requires for about one-fifth of optical fiber amplifiers that LT{e-MLDA} needs.
-We also obtained same results when we use P_2 .
+This is because the number of intermediate nodes at which lightpaths are split increases when the total traffic volume increases.
+As such a intermediate node increases, the wavelength continuity constraint is more relaxed, which could result in effective utilization of the wavelengths.
+We see that $LT{MALDA}$ only requires for about one-fifth of optical fiber amplifiers that $LT{e-MLDA}$ needs in $P_1$ and $P_2$ .

-5. Conclusion
+5 Conclusion

 In this paper, we have proposed the e-MLDA, a new heuristic algorithm for the design of logical topologies to be overlaid on WDM networks.
 The resulting topology is based on the actual levels of node-to-node traffic demand.
 We went on to propose the MALDA, the objective function of which is to minimize the number of fiber amplifiers deployed in the logical topology.
 Our algorithms are evaluated by comparing them with the conventional method in terms of average delay, throughput, and number of optical fiber amplifiers deployed in the network.
 The results have shown that the MALDA only needs about one-fifth of fiber amplifiers that the e-MLDA does, while the MALDA is able to accommodate as much traffic as the e-MLDA.
-Furthermore, when the processing capacity of IP router is high, the MALDA can accommodate more traffic than the e-MLDA does.
+Furthermore, when the process-ing capacity of IP router is high, the MALDA can accommodate more traffic than the e-MLDA does.
 Our results indicate that the MALDA is preferable in terms of designing a low-cost logical topology.

-In our research, it is assumed that traffic flow is placed on the path with the lowest propagation delay, which is different from the situation for actual IP routing.
-We need to consider how IP routing affects the performance of the logical topology as a topic for our future research.
+In our research, it is assumed that traffic flow is placed on the path with the lowest propagation delay, which is different from the situation for the hop-counts based IP routing.
+We need to consider how IP routing affects the performance of the logical topology, which is a topic for our future research.